HackYourFuture/databases/Week2/LESSONPLAN.md

 Some employees may not have a department associated with them but they are still employed by the company.
-Thus, if we want to print all employees and their department names, then a LEFT JOIN (from employees to departments) allows us to print **everything** from the LEFT table and the matching rows from the other table.
+Thus, if we want to print all employees and their department names, then a LEFT JOIN (FROM employees to departments) allows us to print **everything** from the LEFT table and the matching rows from the other table.

 #### Exercise